-“Oh gods above,” Order says with a scoff, though she’s still far too taken aback by the ribbon to really be disturbed by the remarkably insensitive choice in gift giving to Knight Space.
+“Oh gods above,” Order says with a scoff, though she’s still far too taken aback by the ribbon to really be disturbed by the remarkably terse choice in gifting for Knight Space.

 Space places the book aside gently, but with as much spite as one is able to do anything with a level of decorum.
 “Yeah, no. Your pen pal is an asshole,” she snips curtly.